Daniel-W-Innes/-SYSC3110-Project/docs/Design Decisions.md

 ## Primary Differences With Regards to Milestone 2

 * Added a graph-based solution that gives hint to the user when requested, as well as undo/redo functionality.

+## Primary Differences With Regards to Milestone 3

+* There is now a level editor with which the user can design their own levels.
+It is composed of a back-end and a front-end.
+The front-end talks to the back-end, which is an additional controller, to incrementally build a new level.
+When the user is done, the option to export it as a playable level is present.

+* Levels and currently-played games can be saved, and uploaded into the game later picking up where the user left off.

 ## Introduction
 The design of the program revolves around the MVC pattern.
 The MVC design used resembles an archery target, in the following sense.